DimaBroZY/UltimaConsole/README.md

 1. Clone repo
 2. Open solution in Visual Studio
 3. Create new Class Library project in this solution
 4. Create plugin
+5. Link main project with your plugin
-5. build project using Vusial Studio or something else
+6. build project
-6. Enjoy!
+7. Enjoy!
 ## All available official plugins you can find [here](https://github.com/DimaBroZY/UltimaConsole-Plugins)